AmasaDelano/dungeon-land/markdown/monster_settings/12_08_Planes.md

 **Special Qualities:** Made of Order

 All things come to an end.
-Reality bleeds from the cut of entropy’s knife.
+Reality bleeds from the cut of entropy's knife.
 At the edge of time itself stand the inevitable.
 Massive, powerful and seemingly carved from star-stuff themselves, the inevitable intervene only where magic or calamity have undone the skein of fate.
 Where the arrogant and powerful boil the substance of destiny away and seek to undermine the very laws of reality, the inevitable arrive to guide things back to the proper order.
-Unshakable, seemingly immune to mortal harm and utterly enigmatic, it is said that the Inevitable are all that will remain when time’s long thread has run out. *Instinct*: To preserve order
+Unshakable, seemingly immune to mortal harm and utterly enigmatic, it is said that the Inevitable are all that will remain when time's long thread has run out. *Instinct*: To preserve order

 - End a spell or effect
 - Enforce a law of nature or man